Skip to navigation Skip to main content

 While we do prevent raster images from upscaling (and filter upscaling widths from the output), you can optionally enable SVG input to upscale to larger sizes when converting to raster format.

-There are four different ways to use this utility in your Eleventy project:
+There are four different ways to use Eleventy Image in Eleventy projects:

-1. Eleventy Transform (easiest to configure, works everywhere)
+1. Eleventy Transform (Recommended.
+Easiest to configure, works with all template types)

 2. Asynchronous Shortcode (Nunjucks, Liquid, 11ty.js)